bbookman/bbookman.github.io/_templates/2018-MM-DD-TITLE.md

 # Sentences
 Err on the side of breaking long sentences and paragraphs down into shorter ones

+# Stats to Shoot For
+* Average Reading time of 8 minutes
+* Average Word Count of 2075

 # Tools
 * [Hemingway App](http://www.hemingwayapp.com/) makes your writing bold and clear
 * [Headline Analyzer](https://coschedule.com/headline-analyzer)